machal/cssmine-content/content/node-js-installation.md

 All other dependencies will be installed as Node packages.

-Sometimes, it is recommended to run all NPM commands as an admin (`sudo NPM …`).
+Sometimes, it is recommended to run all NPM commands as an admin (`sudo npm …`).
 However, this is not good [from a security point of view](https://gist.github.com/leommoore/4420860#important-security-note).
 It is much better to grant the current user privileges to write into `usr/local`: